AlgyJr/ios_guides/Navigation-Controller-Quickstart.md

 between the two view controllers called a _segue_.

-In the example below we create two segues, one in response to a tap on the "Red" the other in response to a tap on the "Blue" button.
-This can be done from a whide variety of events.
-One typical example is handling the cell selection event in table view by control-dragging from a prototype cell.
+In the example below we create two segues, one in response to a tap on the "Red" button and the other in response to a tap on the "Blue" button.
+This can be done for a wide variety of events.
+One typical example is handling the row selection event in a table view by control-dragging from a prototype cell.

 <a href="http://imgur.com/Tq6grSl"><img src="http://i.imgur.com/Tq6grSl.gif" title="source: imgur.com" /></a>

 ### Step 4: Set an identifier for the segue
-We'll need a way figure out which segue is firing when we write the code to prepare the new view controller.
+We'll need a way figure out which segue is firing when we write the code to configure the new view controller.
 You can set a unique identifier for each segue in the Attributes Inspector after selecting it.

 <a href="http://imgur.com/sKRkV9n"><img src="http://i.imgur.com/sKRkV9n.gif" title="source: imgur.com" /></a>

-### Step 5: Prepare a view controller before navigating to it
+### Step 5: Prepare view controller before navigating to it

-To configure the new view controller to which we are navigating, we can override the [`prepareForSegue`][prepareforsegue] in the current view controller.
-In this case we check which segue was triggered and change the background color of the destination view controller appropriately.
+To configure the new view controller to which we are navigating, we can override the [`prepareForSegue`][prepareforsegue] method in the current view controller.
+In this case, we check which segue was triggered and change the background color of the destination view controller appropriately.

 [prepareforsegue]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/index.html#//apple_ref/occ/instm/UIViewController/prepareForSegue:sender: